Parallelism and Parallel Structure — Definition & Examples

 Parallel structure after colons

-After a colon, keep all listed elements in the same form.
+After colons, keep all listed elements in the same form.

 Non-Parallel Dictionaries contain helpful information: word meanings, pronunciations, spellings and looking up irregular verbs.